-Please feel free to call (603) 650-5533 if you have questions for the COPD team or if you would like to be seen in the COPD Clinic.
+If you have questions for the COPD team or you would like to be seen in the COPD Clinic, please contact Pulmonary Medicine at Dartmouth-Hitchcock Medical Center.

 Chronic Obstructive Pulmonary Disease (COPD) is a common, progressive lung disease.
 Most people with COPD are smokers or ex-smokers.
 There are two parts to COPD: